“Going the extra mile to satisfy my clients.”

 Damages Recoverable in Commercial Cases and Their Proof, Commercial Litigation in North Carolina Handbook, Law Practice Handbooks, 1995

 You can find Jim on the tennis courts on weekends and weekday nights, singles or doubles.
 His USTA 50-and-over seniors team, 4.5 division, won the 2012 state championship.
-Jim can no longer keep up with his 21-year-old son who is on UNC-G's Men's Division 1 team, but that is as it should be.
+Jim can no longer keep up with his 22-year-old son who was on UNC-G's Men's Division 1 team, but that is as it should be.
 Jim and his son won a father-son national-level tournament in Charlotte, open division, in May 2016.
 Sports has always been a big part of Jim’s life.
 High-level volleyball used to be his thing.
 He played in the USVBA national championships in 1983, 1985 and 1990.
 He retired in 1994 after his Greensboro team won the state championship and he was named MVP.
 He even played Junior Varsity soccer at UNC-Chapel Hill his freshman year.

 Jim came down south for college and never left.
 He was born and raised in Connecticut and most of his siblings and parents still live up north.
-Family reunions in Maine and New Hampshire have re-connected Jim with his past.
+Family reunions in Maine have re-connected Jim with his past.
 Jim’s wife of 28 years and two sons look forward to the pilgrimage up north every other year.

 The most unusual thing you may not know about Jim is that his great great great great great grandfather signed the U.S. Constitution for North Carolina in 1788 – Richard Dobbs Spaight.
 Jim did not know this until he came to UNC and saw a plaque about Spaight on the wall of Memorial Auditorium his freshman year.